john-org/2-react-Intro/readme.md

 }
 ```

-Note: it would be more common to see an arrow functionn being employed.
+Note: it would be more common to see an arrow function being employed.

 Change the randomize function: